cguardia/ZODB-Documentation/book/transactions.rst

 The PickleDataManager
 ---------------------

+Let's open a new file and name it pickledm.py.
 The first thing to do is to import a few modules:

 .. literalinclude:: ../code/transaction/pickledm.py
     :linenos: